What You Need to Know About Thai Massages

 A licensed massage therapist will have had to complete at least 800 hours of training from accredited courses.
 It's not illegal for a parlor to offer massages without a license and, frankly, unlicensed practitioners still know exactly what they're doing — you can't get away with being bad in a country where everyone knows better.

-But if this is your first experience with this Thailand's massage style and you're nervous, just look for an establishment that has accreditation from the Ministry of Public Health.
+But if this is your first experience with Thailand's massage style and you're nervous, just look for an establishment that has accreditation from the Ministry of Public Health.

 Outside of Thailand, regulations vary, but most practitioners will still have had to study at a legitimate school to know how to do it correctly.